-On June 8, 2022, Ault Lending entered into a securities purchase agreement with BMI whereby Ault Lending agreed to purchase \$12.0 million of a new series of convertible preferred stock of BMI, which transaction closed on June 29, 2022.
-As part of the transaction we were issued 102,881 shares of BMI's common stock and a warrant to purchase forty-nine percent (49%) of BMI's common stock calculated on a fully-diluted basis, subject to certain terms and conditions.
+On June 8, 2022, Ault Lending entered into a securities purchase agreement with BitNile Metaverse ("BMI") whereby Ault Lending agreed to purchase \$12,000,000 of a new series of convertible preferred stock of BMI, which transaction closed on June 29, 2022.
+As part of the transaction we were issued 102,881 shares of BMI's common stock and a warrant to purchase forty-nine percent (49%) of BMI's common stock calculated on a fully diluted basis, subject to certain terms and conditions.
 Pursuant to a mutually agreed upon use of proceeds, BMI intends to deploy significant proceeds via its subsidiary White River Holdings Corp. ("White River") towards an oil drilling program across its cumulative 30,000 acres of active mineral leases at both shallow, intermediate, and deep levels.
-BMI will also deploy additional proceeds via its subsidiary Agora Digital Holdings, Inc. ("Agora Digital") to provide us with up to 78 megawatts ("MW") of power within the State of Texas for digital asset mining capacity, subject to our election to proceed with this facility after having conducted the requisite due diligence.
+BMI also intends to also deploy additional proceeds via its subsidiary Agora Digital Holdings, Inc. ("Agora Digital") to provide us with up to 78 megawatts ("MW") of power within the State of Texas for digital asset mining capacity, subject to our election to proceed with this facility after having conducted the requisite due diligence.

-On December 6, 2022, BNI entered into a hosting agreement with Agora Digital securing up to 78 MW of power.
-Agora Digital will initially provide up to 12 MW of electricity for our use, which will enable us to initially power 3,750 S19j Pro miners in the second quarter of 2023.
-The Agora Digital power capacity would, if the project proceeds as presently anticipated, expedite our recently announced plans to significantly expand our Bitcoin mining production capacity, including growing our number of deployed Bitcoin miners to approximately 23,065, representing an expected mining production capacity of approximately 2.67 exahashes per second.
+On December 6, 2022, Sentinum entered into a hosting agreement with Agora Digital securing up to 78 MW of power for a term of one (1) year, which will automatically renew for an additional year unless we terminate the agreement.
+Agora Digital will initially provide up to 12 MW of electricity for our use, which we believe will enable us to power 3,750 S19j Pro miners.
+The Agora Digital power capacity would, if the project proceeds as presently anticipated, expand our Bitcoin mining production capacity.
+Under the terms of the Agora Digital hosting agreement, Sentinum would pay Agora Digital an annual fee of approximately \$5.8 million if it were to deploy 3,750 S19j Pro miners.
+The hosting agreement does not provide for any profit sharing arrangement between the parties.

 On June 10, 2022, we entered into an At-The-Market Issuance Sales Agreement (the "2022 Preferred Sales Agreement") with Ascendiant to sell shares of our 13.00% Series D Cumulative Redeemable Preferred Stock (the "Preferred Shares") having an aggregate offering price of up to \$46.4 million from time to time, through an "at the market offering" program (the "2022 ATM Preferred Offering").
 The offer and sale of Preferred Shares from the 2022 ATM Preferred Offering was made pursuant to our effective "shelf" registration statement on Form S-3 and an accompanying base prospectus contained therein (Registration Statement No. 333-260618) which became effective on November 12, 2021.
-Through March 31, 2023, we had received gross proceeds of approximately \$1.7 million through the sale of 118,586 Preferred Shares in the 2022 ATM Preferred Offering.
+Through June 16, 2023, we had received gross proceeds of approximately \$3.4 million through the sale of 281,197 Preferred Shares in the 2022 ATM Preferred Offering.